rdantassilva/pdf2ocr/README.md

 - 📈 Displays progress bars and detailed summary logs
 - 📂 Supports layout-preserving mode for high-fidelity PDF OCR

+> **Note:** `pdf2ocr` is currently optimized for Portuguese.
+> But it has also worked well with English, and will likely perform reliably with other Latin-based languages (such as Spanish, French, Italian, etc.) due to their shared character sets — even though they haven't been specifically tested.

 ---

 ## 🚀 Quick Install & Usage